kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(i\) The maximum torque likely to be transmitted to the rotor structure, in either direction, by the rotor drive or by sudden application of the rotor brake; and

-\(ii\) For the main rotor, the limit engine torque specified in §29.361.
+\(ii\) For the main rotor, the limit engine torque specified in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.361   Engine torque.|§29.361]].

 \(2\) The limit torque must be equally and rationally distributed to the rotor blades.